Szymon-Michalak/iOS-Resources/docs/resourcesDocs/books/ObjectiveCForSwiftDevelopers.md

 ---
 title: Objective-C for Swift Developers
-description: A comprehensive guide aimed at Swift developers who want to learn Objective-C. The book covers fundamental concepts, syntax differences, and practical projects to help developers become proficient in Objective-C.
+description: A guide aimed at Swift developers who want to learn Objective-C. The book covers fundamental concepts, syntax differences, and practical projects to help developers become proficient in Objective-C.

 sidebar_label:  Objective-C for Swift Developers
 ---

-A comprehensive guide aimed at Swift developers who want to learn Objective-C. The book covers fundamental concepts, syntax differences, and practical projects to help developers become proficient in Objective-C.
+A guide aimed at Swift developers who want to learn Objective-C. The book covers fundamental concepts, syntax differences, and practical projects to help developers become proficient in Objective-C.

 <details>
 **URL:** https://www.hackingwithswift.com/store/objective-c-for-swift-developers